 I also assist clients and families with answering questions regarding their long term care policy and assist with filing needed information with the insurance company.
-I provide emotional support to clients and families as changes are occurring in their lives.
+I provide emotional support to clients and families as changes occur in their lives.
 I also assist if a transition to a higher level of care is needed, or assist with connecting them to home health and hospice agencies.

 If you see a client declining physically and/or cognitively, when do you step in to talk to the family?

-From the very beginning – especially if the adult children aren’t wanting to face that their parent is declining.
+From the very beginning – especially if the adult children don’t want to face that their parent is declining.
 They want to see them as they’ve always seen them.
 So the earlier you build rapport with the family, the easier it is to talk to them about their parent when they do begin declining.
 I always want to have a Plan B in place before the crisis occurs because you don’t want to make decisions in the middle of it.
 It helps the family and their loved one prepare emotionally and mentally.

 Are there challenges when a client’s children live elsewhere?

 Yes.
 That’s where a big part of my job comes in because communication is crucial.
 I talk with adult children, by email or phone, constantly to let them know of even the slightest change.
 I let them know about good days as well.
 I also think that sometimes when children live away from their parents there’s a level of guilt about not being there.
-But through ongoing communication they are still involved.
+However, through ongoing communication, they are still involved.
 I try to be the eyes and ears for them.

 What qualities should a family look for in a professional caregiver?

 Patience and respect for the population they have chosen to serve.
 Great caregivers are hardworking and able to overcome challenges.
-They are kind hearted, willing to think outside the box, dependable, honest, and caring.
+They are kind-hearted, willing to think outside the box, dependable, honest, and caring.
 They love what they do and do it for all the right reasons.

 Have more questions?
 Contact our expert In-Home Caregivers in Nashville